 Taking the time to carefully select and edit your product photos pays off in the long-run.
 With attractive images, your listing grabs buyers’ attention and builds their trust in the product so they feel comfortable and ready to make a purchase.

-Description is very important.
+It’s important that you do proper copywriting for Amazon to help you write the description the right way.
 It has to gain the buyer’s trust by explaining product information while also sparking shoppers’ curiosity and interest in the item.

 At this point, you can just put some short description which doesn’t need to be like a default description.
 The one that you’re actually going to have just for the purpose of grading of the listing.